AdamClarkStandke/ReinforcementLearning/README.md

     x = self.common(inputs)
     return self.actor(x), self.critic(x)
 ```
-The to train this Actor-Critic Model the gradient of the loss function has to calculated and backpropogated to update the network's weights.
-Each loss is calculated independently for the Actor and Critic and then combined to get the total loss.
+The to train this Actor-Critic Model the gradient of the loss function has to be calculated and backpropogated.

 **Actor Loss**